 The teppanyaki cooking style that originated in Tokyo was an instant hit with diners, who enjoyed watching the skills of the chef as he put on a show while preparing their food in the main dining area.
-Recently, many other types of eateries have taken advantage of this type of Japanese griddle to provide a new way to serve customers.
+Recently, many other types of eateries have taken advantage of the teppanyaki griddle to provide a new way to serve customers.

 High-volume settings such as buffets, casinos, and college cafeterias use these to prepare made-to-order meals for breakfast, lunch, and dinner.
 Mexican food such as fajitas and quesadillas can be cooked on this type of equipment.
 These are also being used to grill custom sandwiches using fresh ingredients selected by your patrons.